 Use debuggers to automate and accelerate the process of bug tracking and fixing.
 It can successfully and efficiently replace print statements and assertions.
 Using debuggers, one can set breakpoints in the program, step into and around the functions, inspect significant points in execution, and also eliminate the need for hefty log files.

 3. Print Statements

 This strategy checks on the properties and invariants the code relies on.
-It follows a general process and then the program stops, the bug is found to be at or around that point.
+It follows a general process, and then the program stops, and the bug is found to be at or around that point.
 This elevates the ease and speed of debugging.
-An example of assertion is the repOK() function that checks for representation invariants held at function boundaries of the program and these rounds of check generally increase around the error-prone areas of the software code.
+An example of assertion is the repOK() function that checks for representation invariants held at function boundaries of the program and these rounds of checks generally increase around the error-prone areas of the software code.

 6. Binary Search

 The above-mentioned backtracking strategy becomes cumbersome and also fails if the error is somewhere distant from the symptom.
 In this scenario, the divide-and-conquer strategy works to rapidly and systematically locate the bug.